10 Best Adjustable Dumbbells Reviewed and Compared

 Q: How do I keep my dumbells clean?

 A: There are different ways to clean your dumbbells depending on the type of material they are made of.
 For cast iron parts, wipe them regularly with a damp cloth soaked in a mixture of water and small amounts of dish soap.
 This can also be used to clean rubber parts.
 For chrome, spray it down with WD-40 and then wipe it away with a soft, dry cloth.
-Some general tips for keeping your weights clean are to store them off the ground when they aren’t being used and to keep any rubber weights away from direct sunlight.
+Storing your weights off the ground when they aren’t being used will help them stay clean and it’s important to keep any rubber weights away from direct sunlight.

 Q: Why do my weights smell?

-A: Sometimes rubber weights will emit a foul odor when they are purchased brand new.
+A: Even the best adjustable dumbbells that money can buy can come home with factory smells or material odors.
+Sometimes rubber weights will emit a foul odor when they are brand new.
+Some metals can retain oily residues and smells right off the production line.
 This is normal and will fade with time.
 If the smell is unbearable and you wish to make it go away sooner, wash it a few times with a damp cloth soaked in water and dish soap.

 Q: How often should I use my dumbbells?